bitcart/bitcart-docs/support-and-community/faq/deployment-faq.md

 ### What is the easiest way to get started with BitcartCC?

-For a self-hosted solution, we recommend using our [BitcartCC Configurator](../../deployment/configurator.md) to easily deploy instances, without any techical skills required.
+For a self-hosted solution, we recommend using our [BitcartCC Configurator](../../deployment/configurator.md) to easily deploy instances, without any technical skills required.
 You may also use the Lunanode Web deployment.

 For just trying out, you can use our [demo](../../deployment/docker.md#live-demo) or a [third-party host](../../deployment/thirdpartyhosting.md).